dnb-asa/i-need-rest/warzone/README.md

 Whether you've invested in rockets for you bazooka or ammo for your pistol, you need to fire your shots to get the kills necessary to win!
 A simple POST-request to either `/pistol` or `/bazooka` will do.
 Remember to select your target wisely.

+Methods:

+* Pistol - `POST /pistol`
+* Bazooka - `POST /bazooka`

 ---

 ### Investigate

 🕵️‍♂️ You know my methods, Watson.. 🕵️‍♀️

 Ready to pick your target?
 GET the entire list of players from the `/players` endpoint, and make them pay!
-No token needed 🔓
+No token needed.

+Methods:

+* Get players - `GET /players`